gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 *Left panel bounded, right panel unbounded.
 Below the dashed line the policy arm has lower error than stock under the same definition. `rho = 0.16`.*

-**What the panels show.** All six lines fall left to right, so the direction of the effect is the same under both definitions — it is a property of what is released, not of the guarantee.
-The panels differ in where the lines sit, not in their shape.
+**What the panels show.** Every line starts at its worst on the narrowest band and improves from there, under both definitions — so the direction of the effect is a property of what is released, not of the guarantee.
+The panels differ in how far the lines drop, not in that they drop.

+The fall is not monotone to the end. `hours.per.week` (orange) declines throughout in both panels; `age` (blue) ticks back up at the widest band (0.60 → 0.68 bounded); `education.num` (green) is U-shaped, bottoming at 3–5 and rising again by 11–20.
+Section 4.3 shows this is systematic rather than noise at this budget.

 ### 4.3 Every budget × every width band